Get all the latest news on coronavirus and more delivered daily to your inbox. Sign up here.

 Disney has chosen to release another movie early for on-demand streaming: "Call of the Wild."

-The Harrison Ford vehicle about a dog that's uprooted from his home and taken to Alaska will be available to stream on March 27 for $14.99, per Variety.
+The Harrison Ford vehicle about a dog that's uprooted from his home and taken to Alaska became available to stream on March 27 for $14.99, per Variety.

 The comedy starring Will Ferrell and Julia Louis-Dreyfus is now also among the films that will make their way to streaming early.

-The flick is set to hit on-demand streamers on March 27 for $9.99, according to Variety.
+The flick hit on-demand streamers on March 27 for $9.99, according to Variety.

 "King of Staten Island"

 “The King of Staten Island,” starring Pete Davidson and directed by Judd Apatow, is releasing straight to home on-demand video after having its theatrical release canceled.